demitri/DMFlaskTemplate/README.md

 The decorated function immediately below that will typically have the same name as the page, but it doesn't have to.
-The decorator just binds the function to the name that it's given.
+The decorator just binds the function to the name that it’s given.

 Controllers or views?
 ---------------------